 Our success depends, in part, on our ability to obtain patents, maintain trade secret protection, and operate without infringing on the proprietary rights of third parties.
 Our policy is to file patent applications to protect technology, inventions, and improvements that we consider important to the development of our business.
 We have been granted approximately 100 U.S. patents and we have approximately 100 pending U.S. applications.
 We are the nonexclusive licensee of a number of additional U.S. patents and patent applications.
 We also rely upon trade secrets, know-how, and continuing technological innovation to develop and maintain our competitive position.
 We or our licensors or collaborators have filed patent applications on products and processes relating to AXOKINE, Cytokine Traps, VEGF Trap, and Angiopoietins, as well as other technologies and inventions in the United States and in certain foreign countries.
+We intend to file additional patent applications, when appropriate, relating to improvements in these technologies and other specific products and processes.
 We plan to aggressively prosecute, enforce, and defend our patents and other proprietary technology.